Approval and Underwriting

 • Decline Notice

-A decline notice is the communication telling the borrower that a credit application or request was not approved.
+Notice telling the borrower that a credit request was not approved and sometimes why.

 • Guarantor